Michael Tye (philosopher): Animal consciousness

 Tye has authored papers on animal consciousness and pain in animals.
 He is the author of the book, Tense Bees and Shell-Shocked Crabs: Are Animals Conscious?, published in 2016.
-The book defends the hypothesis that consciousness extends a considerable way down the phylogenetic scale, focusing mainly on felt pain as criteria.
-He states that we should attribute pain to animals if they behave similarly to humans in context where we know that humans feel pain.
-He has reviewed scientific studies and concludes that arthropods, birds, mammals, reptiles and some fish are conscious.
+The book defends the hypothesis that consciousness extends a considerable way down the phylogenetic scale, focusing on felt pain as a criterion.
+He states that, in the absence of defeaters, we should prefer the view that animals feel pain if they behave similarly to humans in contexts where we know that humans feel pain.
+He has reviewed scientific studies and concludes that mammals, birds, reptiles, fish, and arthropods are, in most cases, likely to be conscious.

-According to Tye, teleost fish feel pain but elasmobranchs and insects do not.
+According to Tye, current evidence suggests that teleost fish feel pain while the evidence for pain in elasmobranchs and certain insects remains inconclusive.
 Tye has commented that "insects do not react to treatment that would undoubtedly cause severe pain in mammals.
 So, there is reason to doubt that generally insects feel pain."
-In Chapter 11 of Tense Bees and Shell-Shocked Crabs: Are Animals Conscious?, Tye argues in favour of vegetarianism.
+However, in Chapter 5 of Vagueness And The Evolution Of Consciousness: Through The Looking Glass, Tye favorably considers opposing evidence including cases of apparent pain-behavior in elasmobranchs and insects as well as “striking commonalities in gene pathways in fruit flies and mice, pathways that aid mice in sensing pain and fixing pain thresholds.”
+In Chapter 11 of Tense Bees and Shell-Shocked Crabs: Are Animals Conscious?, Tye discusses arguments in favor of vegetarianism.

-Tye's book has been reviewed in Metascience and PsycCRITIQUES.
+Tense Bees and Shell-Shocked Crabs: Are Animals Conscious? has been reviewed in Metascience and PsycCRITIQUES.